-It is to make you be comfortable during this transition from being a full time student to an employee and experience the wider part of the world.
+It is to make you comfortable during this transition from being a full-time student to an employee and experience the broader part of the world.

 Landing a Job Before Graduation – Quick Tips:

 You need to get prepared before getting to the end of your final year.
 The real world is not the same as being in college.
 Hence, instead of wasting time on social and extracurricular activities, try to allocate specific time for job search.

 Review the job portals, review newspapers classifieds or enquire your friends or seniors in your network about the existing trend.
 The job market keeps changing with the economy.